vEnhance/1802/r03.typ

   mat(5,6;7,8) mat(1,2;3,4) = mat(23, 34; 31, 46).
 $

-This is shows why the 18.700/18.701 definitions are better than the 18.02 ones.
+This shows why the 18.700/18.701 definitions are better than the 18.02 ones.
 In 18.02, the recipe for matrix multiplication is a _definition_:
 "here is this contrived rule about taking products of columns and rows, trust me bro".
 But in 18.700/18.701, the matrix multiplication recipe is a _theorem_;